-$$c{\rm SB} \equiv \frac{S(40\,\rm kpc)}{S(400\,\rm kpc)}.\tag{4}$$
+$$c{\rm SB} \equiv \frac{\rm S(40 \rm kpc)}{\rm S(400 \rm kpc)}.$$ (4)

-The fluxes in Eq.
-(4) are computed in the 0.5-2 keV band, and are estimated directly from the net count rate after considering the "beheading effect" due to the K-correction that depends on redshift and the minimum temperature observed in the core (see Santos et al. 2010, for more details).
+The fluxes in equation 4 are computed in the 0.5-2 keV band, and are estimated directly from the net count rate after considering the "beheading effect", due to the K-correction that depends on redshift and the minimum temperature observed in the core (see Santos et al. 2010, for more details).
 We remark that the concentration parameter is a simple and reliable parameter to classify the cool-core strength, which is, in reality, a definition that involve complex physics (Hudson et al. 2010).
-A bimodal distribution can be seen in the top panel of Fig. 2, which reflects the bimodality of cool-core and non-cool-core clusters as already investigated in other properties like pseudo-entropy (see Sanderson et al. 2009; Hudson et al. 2010, for example).
-Clearly, a more robust classification of cool-core and non-coolcore clusters should rely on more diagnostics, for example, central cooling time, temperature drop, etc. However, since this is not the main focus of this paper, we do not carry out any further analysis on the cool-core properties of the clusters but, rather, we investigate the global fraction of cool cores in our sample.
-Using $c{\text{SB}} < 0.075$ and $c{\text{SB}} > 0.155$ as the thresholds between non-cool-core and weak cool-core, and weak and strong coolcore clusters, respectively (see Santos et al. 2008), we find that 72 clusters in our sample are non-cool-core clusters, while 46 and 68 are weak- and strong-cool-core clusters.
-These numbers correspond to a percentage of 38.7%, 24.7%, and 36.6% of non-cool-core, weak-cool-core, and strong-cool-core clusters, respectively.
+A bimodal distribution can be seen in the top panel of Figure 2, which reflects the bimodality of cool-core and non-cool-core clusters as already investigated in other properties like pseudo-entropy (see Sanderson et al. 2009; Hudson et al. 2010, for example).
+Clearly, a more robust classification of cool-core and non-coolcore clusters should rely on more diagnostics, e.g., central cooling time, temperature drop, etc. However, since this is not the main focus of this paper, we will not make further analysis on the cool-core properties of the clusters, but merely investigate the global fraction of cool cores in our sample.
+Using $c{SB} < 0.075$ and $c{SB} > 0.155$ as the thresholds between non-cool-core/weak cool-core, and weak/strong cool-core clusters, respectively (see Santos et al. 2008), we find that 72 clusters in our sample are non-cool-core clusters, while 46 and 68 are weak- and strongcool-core clusters.
+These numbers correspond to a percentage of 38.7%, 24.7% and 36.6% of non-cool-core, weak-cool-core and strong-cool-core clusters, respectively.

-Interestingly, the balance between cool-core and non-coolcore clusters in our sample is redshift-dependent.
-In the lower panels of Fig. 2, we show how the bimodality disappears at z > 0.2, while the cool-core clusters become dominant in the range z > 0.35.
-Given the coarse redshift binning, this is not in contradiction with previous claims on the dearth of cool-core clusters at z > 0.7 (see Santos et al. 2008), considering that we have only seven clusters at z > 0.7.
+Interestingly, the balance between cool-core and non-coolcore clusters in our sample is redshift dependent.
+In the lower panels of Figure 2 we show how the bimodality disappears at z > 0.2, while the cool-core clusters become dominant in the range z > 0.35.
+Given the coarse redshift binning, this is not in contradiction with previous claims on the dearth of cool-core clusters at z > 0.7 (see Santos et al. 2008), considering that we have only 7 clusters at z > 0.7.
 In addition, we note that the requirement on the S/N slightly favors CC clusters as the redshift increases.
 Therefore, no claim can be made on the evolution of cool cores with cosmic time with the current sample.

-Overall, assuming the fraction of ~61% of clusters hosting a cool core in our sample is in line with what is usually found in X-ray selected samples, such as MACS, where Rossetti et al. (2017) found a cool-core fraction of $(59\pm5)$ %; however, it is significantly higher than the fraction found in SZ selected samples (~30% for Planck clusters as found in Rossetti et al. 2017).
-This discrepancy, which is robust against differences in the detailed definition of cool-core, is the well known "cool core bias" (e.g., Eckert et al. 2011; Andrade-Santos et al. 2017) and may affect the overall thermal and chemical properties of a sample.
-In general, our sample shares the same core properties as other X-ray selected samples, despite its inclusion of a sizeable fraction of SZ-selected clusters.
+Overall, the fraction of ~ 61% of clusters hosting a cool core in our sample, is in line with what is usually found in X-ray selected samples, such as MACS, where Rossetti et al. (2017) found a cool-core fraction of $(59 \pm 5)\%$ , but is significantly higher than the fraction found in SZ selected samples (~30% for Planck clusters as found in Rossetti et al. 2017).
+This discrepancy, which is robust against differences in the detailed definition of cool-core, is the well known "cool core bias" (e.g., Eckert et al. 2011; Andrade-Santos et al. 2017), and may affect the overall thermal and chemical properties of a sample.
+In general, our sample shares the same core properties as other X-ray selected samples, despite it includes a sizeable fraction of SZselected clusters.